Jiroshima08/A-Heartfelt-Personal-Website-Frontend-Showcase/README.md

 ## 🎯 Purpose

-During our **Systems Analysis & Design (Chapter 2)** class, I chose to build something meaningful: a deeply personal site that highlights my favorite pages, memories, and creative expression.
+During our **Web Development** class, I chose to build something meaningful and a way to confess to someone: a deeply personal site that highlights my favorite pages, memories, and creative expression.
 I didn't want to do the standard group assignment—I needed something authentic that I could complete solo, at my own pace, and enjoyably.

 ---